 - STD’s including HIV and AIDS

 God placed the dream of a small clinic in the hearts of Moise & Nowei Mamy and Jon Erickson in the mid 1990’s after experiencing firsthand the local medical services.
 The search for land took years.
-They both participated in CAMA Services mobile medical outreaches semi-yearly in Guinea.
+They all participated in CAMA Services semi-yearly mobile medical outreaches in Guinea.
 In 2001 the first buildings were started after an uncle gave land to the clinic.
-Jon married Anja in 2002.
+In 2002, Jon married Anja.
 The two couples laid the foundations for the outpatient services, lab and pharmacy that are in place today.

 Hope Clinic opened its doors with a skeleton staff in September of 2003.
 In 2006 Hope Clinic closed for training and expansion.
-We reopened in June of 2007 and we continue to grow.
+It reopened in June of 2007 and has continued to grow.

-On September 16 2014, Moise lost his life when the team he had joined was attacked by villagers .
-The team, including government officials, joined forces to reach out to the population in teaching on the prevention of the Ebola Virus disease.
-During the attack 9 people lost their lives.
+On September 16 2014, tragedy struck when Moise lost his life when the team he had joined was attacked by villagers.
+The team, including government officials, joined forces to reach out to the village to teach on the prevention of the Ebola Virus disease.
+During the attack nine people lost their lives.
 Moise served as executive coordinator of the N.G.O. “the water of life”.
 Moise was also the President of the Mano C&MA Church in Guinea.